Our most read reports in the last seven days

 This is our daily review of Arsenal anniversaries taken from the Arsenal day by day files prepared by the AISA Arsenal History Society.

-We’ve added five new anniversaries to this day alone, in the past year.
-The headline is taken from 1948,
+We’ve added four new anniversaries to this day alone, in the past year.

 “Woolwich Arsenal, the club that changed football” and “Making the Arsenal” are both available on Kindle, and we have a small number of copies of the printed edition available at £10 each.
 Details are here.